avan06/PS4CheaterNeo/README.md

 - Added support for "`SCAN for Hidden Sections`" in the Query window.
 When executed, it will scan all Hidden Sections and verify the actual start and end addresses of sections in the PS4's memory that contain data.
 This scan will take a significant amount of time, at least one hour or more.
 (0.9.9.10)
 The relevant execution steps are as follows:
-1. Enable the "`SectionViewDetectHiddenSection`" and "`WriteHiddenSectionConf`" options in the Options window.
+1. Enable the "`DetectHiddenSection`" and "`WriteHiddenSectionConf`" options in the Options window.
 2. Open the Query window and wait for the Hidden Sections conf file to be generated.
 Verify if the "`path to PS4CheaterNeo\sections\[GAME_ID].conf`" file exists.
 3. Once the conf file is confirmed to exist, select the "`SCAN for Hidden Sections`" scan type and begin the scan, which will take at least one hour.
 4. After completing the scan, you can check if there have been any changes in the conf file's contents and the Prot of `executable` sections will automatically be set to `7`.